 Mr. Altman was born and raised on Long Island, New York, where he currently resides in Jericho.
 In addition to running, he is an avid golfer and skier.
 Mr. Altman is married to Robin, his wife of twenty-one years, and has three children, Corey, Scott, and Jessica.
 He earned his JD degree from Brooklyn Law School and graduated magna cum laude with a BS degree in Business Administration from the State University of New York at Albany.

-Prior to joining Life Technologies, Rob had operational roles at Gateway, Inc. and was a management consultant at McKinsey & Co.
+Earlier in his career, he was a management consultant at McKinsey & Co.
 He has also served as an adjunct professor at University of San Diego School of Law.
 He received his Bachelor of Arts degree in Economics, magna cum laude, from Emory University in 1993 and received his Juris Doctor degree, cum laude, from Harvard Law School in 1996.

 Mr. Brainin and his wife, Nicola Kean, have three children: Kendall, Charles, and Elle.
 In early 2015, Elle was diagnosed with NF2 at the age of 5.